mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/android.md

 ##### 2. Generating a Signing Key

-Building the Android app for distribution, requeries the app be asigned release APK as Android requires all apps to be digitally signed with a certificate before they can be installed.
+Building the Android app for distribution requeries the release APK to be signed as Android requires all apps to be digitally signed with a certificate before they can be installed.

-To generate the signed key, use **keytool** which comes with the JDK required to develop the Android app. (see [Developer Setup](/contribute/mobile/developer-setup/#additional-setup-for-android))
+To generate the signed key, use **keytool** which comes with the JDK required to develop the Android app. (see [Developer Setup](/contribute/mobile/developer-setup/#additional-setup-for-android)).

 ```sh
 $ keytool -genkey -v -keystore <my-release-key>.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000